davidmoten/flatbuffers/README.md

 ## How to build the binaries that are placed in this artifact
 You don't need to do this (it's why this artifact exists!):

+Note that google now makes available the binaries for each platform at [https://github.com/google/flatbuffers/releases].
+Just download them from there and replace the zip files in flatbuffers-compiler/bin.

 ```bash
 sudo apt-get install cmake